Sodium Iodide I131

 Hicon: Prior to use, store solution at 2°C to 25°C (36°F to 77°F).
 Prepared capsule should be stored in suitable polypropylene container inside a lead pot; use within 7 days of preparation.

 Antithyroid Agents: May diminish the therapeutic effect of Sodium Iodide I131.
-Management: Discontinue antithyroid therapy 3-4 days prior to sodium iodide I-131 administration.
+Management: Discontinue antithyroid medications at least 3 days before sodium iodide I-131 administration, and avoid concurrent use.
 Avoid combination

-Thyroid Products: May diminish the therapeutic effect of Sodium Iodide I131.
+Iodine: May diminish the therapeutic effect of Sodium Iodide I131.
+Management: Discontinue topical iodine at least 3 weeks before sodium iodide I-131 administration, and avoid concurrent use.
 Avoid combination

 Cardiovascular: Chest pain, tachycardia

-Central nervous system: Cerebral edema (in patients with iodine-avid brain metastases), metallic taste
+Central nervous system: Cerebral edema (in patients with iodine-avid brain metastases), headache

-Dermatologic: Alopecia, pruritus, skin lesion (iododerma), skin rash, urticaria
+Dermatologic: Pruritus, skin lesion (iododerma), skin rash, urticaria

-Endocrine & metabolic: Hyperthyroidism, hypoparathyroidism, hypothyroidism, thyroiditis, thyroid storm
+Endocrine & metabolic: Goiter, hyperthyroidism, hypoparathyroidism, hypothyroidism, ovarian failure (transient), thyroid storm

-Gastrointestinal: Gastritis, nausea (high dose used in treatment of thyroid cancer), odynophagia, salivary gland disease, sialadenitis, sore throat, unpleasant taste, vomiting
+Gastrointestinal: Gastritis, nausea, salivary gland disease, sialadenitis, sore throat, vomiting, xerostomia

-Hematologic & oncologic: Acute leukemia, anemia, bone marrow depression (high dose used in treatment of thyroid cancer), hematologic abnormality, leukopenia, solid tumor, thrombocytopenia
+Hematologic & oncologic: Anemia, bone marrow depression, hematologic abnormality, leukemia, leukopenia, neoplasm, solid tumor, thrombocytopenia

 Respiratory: Bronchospasm, cough, pulmonary fibrosis (in patients with iodine-avid lung metastases), radiation pneumonitis (in patients with iodine-avid lung metastases)